The Police: 1983: Synchronicity

-1984–1986: hiatus, aborted sixth studio album
+1984–1986: Hiatus, aborted sixth studio album

-During the group's 1983 Shea Stadium concert, Sting felt performing at the venue was "Everest" and decided to pursue a solo career, according to the documentary The Last Play at Shea.
-After the Synchronicity tour ended in March 1984, the band went on hiatus while Sting recorded and toured in support of his successful solo debut LP, the jazz-influenced The Dream of the Blue Turtles, released in June 1985; Copeland recorded and filmed The Rhythmatist (1985); and Summers recorded another album with Robert Fripp (Bewitched, 1984) and the theme song for the film 2010—which was not used in the film, but included on the soundtrack album.
+During the group's 1983 Shea Stadium concert, Sting felt performing at the venue was "Everest" and decided to pursue a solo career, according to the documentary The Last Play at Shea (2010).
+After the Synchronicity tour ended in March 1984, the band went on hiatus while Sting recorded and toured in support of his successful debut solo studio album, the jazz-influenced The Dream of the Blue Turtles, released in June 1985; Copeland recorded and filmed The Rhythmatist (1985); and Summers recorded another album with Robert Fripp (Bewitched, 1984) and the theme song for the film 2010—which was not used in the film, but included on the soundtrack album.
 At the 1985 Brit Awards held at London's Grosvenor Hotel on 11 February, the band received the award for Outstanding Contribution to Music.
 In July, Sting and Copeland participated in Live Aid at Wembley Stadium, London.

-"It was very emotional for them.
+It was very emotional for them.
 I think it was clear in Sting's eyes that he was not going to be in a band anymore.
-They had come together for this tour and that was it."
+They had come together for this tour and that was it.

 — —Bono, on the Police's final concert at Giants Stadium, June 1986.

 In June 1986, the Police reconvened to play three concerts for the Amnesty International A Conspiracy of Hope tour.
 Their last performance on stage before their split was on 15 June at Giants Stadium in New Jersey.
 They ended their set with "Invisible Sun", bringing out Bono to sing the final verse.
 When they finished, they handed U2 their instruments for the all-star finale of "I Shall Be Released".
 As the lead singer of U2 – who would soon be regarded as the biggest band in the world – Bono stated, "It was a very big moment, like passing a torch."